The Winter Guest

 The Winter Guest is a 1997 drama film directed by Alan Rickman (in his feature directorial debut) and starring Phyllida Law and Emma Thompson.

 Plot

 Set in Scotland on one wintry day, the film focuses on eight people; a mother and daughter, Elspeth (Phyllida Law) and Frances (Emma Thompson); two young boys skipping school, Sam (Douglas Murphy) and Tom (Sean Biggerstaff); two old women who frequently attend strangers' funerals, Chloe (Sandra Voe) and Lily (Sheila Reid); and two teenagers Nita (Arlene Cockburn) and Alex (Gary Hollywood).
-The film consists primarily of the interactions between the characters.
+The film consists primarily of the interactions between the characters: recently widowed and unable to come to terms with her grief, Frances withdraws from life and leaves her sixteen-year-old son to take care of both of them.
+Her mother, the feisty Elspeth, has always had a difficult relationship with her, but she is determined to bring her back to life.
+This forms the central thread of the story, around which three other narrative strands unfold, featuring characters from three different generations.

 History

 The film is based on Sharman MacDonald's play, premiered at the West Yorkshire Playhouse (in the Quarry studio theatre, 23 January to 18 February 1995) before transferring to the Almeida Theatre in London (14 March to 15 April 1995).

 Like the film it was also directed by Rickman, starring Law, Reid, Voe and John Wark, with Siân Thomas in the role of Frances, played in the film by Emma Thompson.

 Much of the film was shot in around Pittenweem, Elie and Earlsferry and Crail in Fife.